 More than 2,000 soldiers were killed during the two hour attack, 1,177 of which died in the battle ship USS Arizona which took a direct hit and sank in less than nine minutes.

 Twenty other US ships were sunk or damaged and over 300 airplanes were destroyed, an act that caused the US to officially join the Allies in the fight against Hitler.

 Moored in an inactive part of the harbor sits the USS Bowfin (above), a submarine that sank 44 ships before the end of the war, that has been preserved and is open to the public.

-I would not consider myself to be claustrophobic, but even with all of the hatches open to allow fresh air into the long, narrow boat I still felt a shudder go up my spine at the thought of having to spend any serious amount of time in it.
+I would not consider myself to be claustrophobic, but even with all of the hatches open to allow fresh air into the long, narrow boat I still felt uncomfortable at the thought of having to spend any serious amount of time in it.

-The men who signed up to be closed into the cold body of the sub and lowered thousands of feet into the ocean, with limited radar equipment were a lot braver than I had ever appreciated.
+The men who signed up to be closed into the cold body of the sub and lowered thousands of feet into the ocean, with limited radar equipment, were a lot braver than I had ever appreciated.

 I got nervous on a twenty minute walk through the Bowfin while it was above the water — those men must have had nerves of steel!